-“Each of you should use whatever gift you have recieved to serve others, as faithful stewards of God’s grace in its various forms.”
-1 Peter 4:10 NIV
+“Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”
+1 Peter 4:10 (NIV)

-Reading and writing have always been a part of my soul.
-It only takes one look at the yellowed pages of my memory box to realize words and creativity have been seeking expression from the moment I could hold a crayon.
+Reading and writing are a part of my soul.
+One look at the yellowed pages of my memory box will reveal words and creativity have sought expression from the moment I held a crayon.

-In June 2015, my husband treated me to a writer’s conference for my birthday.
-I was excited to go and learn ways to improve my writing, but I never had any intention of seeking anything beyond personal gratification.
-God’s plan for my writing ended up being a little bit bigger.
+In June 2015, my husband treated me to a writer’s conference.
+I was excited to improve my writing, but I never had any intention beyond personal gratification.
+God’s plan ended up being slightly bigger.

 From the very first moment of the conference, God made it clear I needed to pursue writing as a career.
 Over and over He put publishing in my face.
 All the classes except publishing topics were canceled.
 I did not jump up and down in excitement for this call.
 Hope-filled terror made me question, God would You really use something so important to me to serve You?

 Yes, and He continues to prove faithful in my writing.
 Although not easy, I obediently write.
 My stories are still filled with danger, struggle, and history, but they are also permeated with the hope and love of Christ.
 I hope they are dangerously good.
 Good for the heart and for the soul.